 What is an ally and what does it mean to be one?

 Familiarise yourself with the language

-3. Educate yourself on the history of LGBTQ+ activism
+Learn the history of LGBTQ+ activism

 The gay rights movement teaches people the kindness and resilience of the LGBTQ+ community, as well as the ability to stand up and achieve what they believe in.

-Four simple ways to advocate for the LGBTQ+ community whilst at University
+Four simple ways to advocate for the LGBTQ+ community

-- correct people if they misgender someone, even if that person isn't in the room
+- Correct people if they misgender someone, even if that person isn't in the room

-- speak up when a person uses slurs, assumptions, stereotypes or harmful language
+- Speak up when a person uses slurs, assumptions, stereotypes, or harmful language